nafarlee/git-good/README.md

 Again, measuring the pros and cons of each VCS type is not within the scope of this document, but I personally believe DVCS is an improvement over Centralized VCS.

-If you have not guessed yet, Git falls into the category of DVCS.
+If you have not guessed yet, git falls into the category of DVCS.

-Examples of Decentralized VCS include: Git, Mercurial, BitKeeper.
+Examples of Decentralized VCS include: git, Mercurial, BitKeeper.

-### How Git Exists in a Project
+### How git Exists in a Project

 To start, the way git actually manages a project is through a hidden .git folder that exists within the root of the project.

-This is the folder that marks the difference between a project managed by Git, and one that does not.
+This is the folder that marks the difference between a project managed by git, and one that does not.
 The entire project history, and all supporting metadata that exists for that project is within this folder.

-As a result, if you have a project managed by Git, and you no longer want to manage it via Git, and do not care about the history Git has managed, simply __deleting the .git folder is all that is necessary to stop using Git and remove all history for that project__.
+As a result, if you have a project managed by git, and you no longer want to manage it via git, and do not care about the history git has managed, simply __deleting the .git folder is all that is necessary to stop using git and remove all history for that project__.

-That sounds scary, but chances are, you will not manually edit anything in the .git folder for the entire duration of your career, and _almost_ all Git commands append new information to the history, rather than change previous history.
+That sounds scary, but chances are, you will not manually edit anything in the .git folder for the entire duration of your career, and _almost_ all git commands append new information to the history, rather than change previous history.

-As a result, it is __very hard__ to lose information about your project when you are working with Git.
+As a result, it is __very hard__ to lose information about your project when you are working with git.

-### The Three Main Git States
+### The Three Main git States

-During everyday use, a file and associated changes, as managed by Git, can exist in three main states (there are a few more, but they aren't necessary to get started).
+During everyday use, a file and associated changes, as managed by git, can exist in three main states (there are a few more, but they aren't necessary to get started).

 The three main states are: